mca91/ITEWR_DC_Course/chapter2.md

 We stored the results from the previously conducted Breusch-Pagan test for You.
 The object's name is `bp`.
 Use the console to convince yourself that it exisits and what info is stored using the `$` operator.

-Put simply, the Breusch-Pagan test statistic is $\chi_v^2$ with $v = 1$ degrees of freedom. $v$ equals the number of regressors used in the residual regression.
-Thus, it is a right-sided test.
+Put simply, the Breusch-Pagan test is a right-sided where the test statistic is $\tau \sim \chi_v^2$ with $v = 1$ degrees of freedom. $v$ equals the number of regressors used in the residual regression.
+Thus, it .

 *** =instructions